mathieu-benoit/containers-on-azure/docs/DockerMachine.md

 eval $(docker-machine env docker-machine --shell bash)

 #If you need to deallocate/stop this VM to save some money when you don't need it
+#/!\ Important remark: when you will start back this VM, its IP address will be regenerated (unless you have static IP address for your VM).
+Furthermore, you will need to run the "docker-machine regenerate-certs" command, see below.
 az vm deallocate \
     --name docker-machine \
     --resource-group docker-machine-rg